P1tayaa/42_codam_piscine/README.md

 # 42_codam_piscine

-Just a quit save of my work
+Just a quit save of my work that I have done in the piscine at codam.